This topic provides answers to some commonly asked questions about open source Elasticsearch.

 You can divide the total data size by the data size of each shard to obtain the number of shards.
 We recommend that you limit the data size of each shard to 30 GB.
 If the data size of each shard exceeds 50 GB, query performance is severely affected.

-- Shards are stored on different nodes.
-If a large number of shards are configured, more files need to be opened, and more interactions are required among the nodes.
+• Shards are stored on different nodes.
+If the number of shards is set to a large value, more files need to be opened, and more interactions are required among the nodes.
 This decreases query performance.

-- If a small number of shards are configured, each shard stores more data.
+• If the number of shards is set to a small value, each shard stores more data.
 This also decreases query performance.

-When I use the elasticsearch-repository-oss plug-in to migrate data from a self-managed Elasticsearch cluster, the system displays the following error message.
+When I use the elasticsearch-repository-oss plug-in to migrate data from a self-managed Elasticsearch cluster, the following error message is displayed.
 What do I do?

 What type of data can I perform Elasticsearch term queries on?